duckmanager/Bathymetric-map-Lake-Caputh/docs/QC_docu.md

 Functionality:

-Calculates mean and standartdeviation of 'calculate_depth_differences_intersections' for each date-combination.
+Calculates mean and standard deviation of 'calculate_depth_differences_intersections' for each date-combination.
 Outputs a boxplot with distribution of depth differences for each date-combination and the count of depth difference values in each boxplot above it.
 ---
 ### compute_statistics_closepoints
 Input:
 - depth_diff_df - pandas DataFrame, output of 'calculate_depth_differences_close_points'
 Output:
 - stats_df: DataFrame with columns [Mean], [StdDev] and row for each date combination
-- box: boxplot-informations
+- box: boxplot-information

 Functionality: